liuqinh2s/blog/README.md

 # blog

 This is my personal blog.
-I use it to record and share information.
+I use it to record and share my thoughts.